 How To Edit Your WordPress User Profile

-The Profile area lets you configure your name and how to display it on your website or blog, your e-mail address for administrative purposes, optional personal information, and personal settings.
+The Profile section lets you edit your name and how to display it on your website, your e-mail address for admin purposes, optional contact information, and additional settings.

-You will also learn how to create a “resources” box that automatically shows up in the “Author Archives” page of your blog and how to use this feature to better promote yourself and your business online.
+We will also show you how to create an information box that will automatically display in the “Author Archives” page of your blog and how to use this feature to better promote users or their business online.

-How To Change Your WordPress User Profile And Personal Options
+How To Change Your WordPress User Profile And Personal Settings

 Select Edit My Profile…

-Alternatively, to access your user profile screen using the main dashboard menu, go to Users > Your Profile …
+You can also access your user profile from the main navigation menu by going to Users > Your Profile …

-The Profile page contains various subsections that allow you to view and edit information about your WordPress user account.
+The Profile area contains various subsections that let you view and edit information about your user account.

 - Personal Options